Dudeiebot/nvim/noob.md

 You can cut a selected text by clicking `d` once and get it pasted with `p`

+Regarding multityping and multiple line commenting on code, I think it varies depending on where you download your setup from but these setup uses `gc` or `gd`.

+For multityping you highlight the required lines and`shift ;` then it displays some strings you can then follow it by `s/what-you-are-changing/the-new-changes`(these is written together with the string displayed in the insert command line).
+You can check for direction on youtube if these is not explainatory enough.

+Going to definition, you are going to use `ctrl ]` after highlighting the necessary string.

 ## Key Important Note
 - We have atleast different types of mode and some of them are visual, normal, command and insert.
 These mode varies on what you are trying to do.